MODULE 01

 • > Install Claude Code and run your first interactive session

-• > Understand the differences between web interfaces and terminal-based AI
+• > Explain the practical differences between browser-based and terminal-based AI workflows

 • > Explain what project context files are and how they differ across tools (CLAUDE.md, GEMINI.md, AGENTS.md)